To see what normal blood and urine values are, go here

 To see how tests are grouped, go here

 Urobilinogen is a break down product of the hemoglobin in your dog or cat ’s red blood cells (RBCs).

-RBCs live, at the most, four months.
+Red blood cells, also called erythrocytes, live, at the most, four months.
 When they wear out, they are reprocessed in your pet’s spleen.
-The iron portion of the hemoglobin in the RBCs is recycled while the heme portion is converted into bilirubin.
-That bilirubin is normally excreted in your pet’s bile.
-Some of it that reaches the intestine is then converted into urobilinogen by bacteria in the dog or cat ’s intestine and later reabsorbed (~10%) back into the pet’s blood stream.
+The iron portion of the hemoglobin within the RBC is recycled to make new RBCs, while the heme portion is converted into bilirubin.
+That bilirubin is normally excreted into the intestine with your pet’s bile.
+Some of the bilirubin that reaches the intestine that way is then converted into urobilinogen by bacteria living in the dog or cat ’s intestine.
+Some of that Urobilinogen (~10%) is later reabsorbed back into your pet’s blood stream.

-Most that was reabsorbed is excreted again by its liver in an endless cycle, but some eventually finds it way into your pet’s urine.
+Most bilirubin that was reabsorbed is excreted again by its liver in an endless cycle.
+But some eventually finds it way into your pet’s urine.
 Most veterinary hospitals have urine dipsticks with a small square of chemicals that change color in the presence of urobilinogen.

 A small amount of urobilinogen in your dog or cat’s urine is normal.

 Anytime the level of bilirubin being sent to your pet’s intestine is elevated, increased amounts of urobilinogen will appear in its urine as well.
 You can go to my explanation of the causes of increased increased blood bilirubin levels here.